Skaruts/TIC-80-utils-and-libs/TICkle/README.md

--- define the function that adds that function to the list of render steps -- this will become 'ui.sprp()' that you can call in your ui items local function rs_sprp(...)
+-- define the function that adds that function to the list of render steps -- this will become 'ui.sprp()' that you can call in your ui items -- (this function will be very similar for most render steps) local function rs_sprp(...)
 	ui.push_render_step("sprp", {...})
 end